- VELVETH SCHMITZ — CHAIR OF THE BOARD

 Nick Richardson is the president and chief executive officer of Solartis, LLC, a software and outsourcing company in the U.S. and India.
 Richardson earned a bachelor’s degree from the University of London and an MBA from Harvard University.
 Richardson and his wife, Pamela, are the parents of Chadwick alumnae Katherine ’13, Emily '15 and Rebecca ’15.

-Jason Ro and his wife, Sarah (Chadwick ‘95), are the proud parents of a Chadwick sixth-grader and fourth-grader, and a five-year-old.
+Jason Ro and his wife, Sarah (Chadwick ‘95), are the proud parents of a Chadwick kindergartner, seventh- and fifth-grader.
 Ro is a co-founding principal of RO ROCKETT DESIGN, a design-driven architectural firm with studios in Los Angeles and San Francisco.
 Ro helps to lead all aspects of the firm’s involvements for projects across the country, in locations including New York, Aspen, Lake Tahoe and throughout California.

 Ro earned a Bachelor of Arts in Design of the Environment and a Bachelor of Science in Economics, with a concentration in Finance from the University of Pennsylvania and the Wharton School of Business.
 He also earned a Master of Architecture from the Harvard Graduate School of Design.
 He moved from New York to Los Angeles in 2010.